What is DNS?

 The DoH protocol gives authenticity to the DNS resolver while helping to protecting the "conversation" between your device(s) and the resolver.

-Self-hosting your own DNS solutions can be simultaneously rewarding and extremely beneficial to your privacy.
+Self-hosting your own DNS solutions (specifically, a forwarder or a local-cache resolver) can be simultaneously rewarding and extremely beneficial to your privacy.
 This comes from the increased control and customization that self-hosted solutions provide.

 While using a self-hosted DNS solution and/or a trusted DNS provider has many benefits, you should be aware that there are a couple limitations: